kellekai-jira/Fugaku-Particle-Filter/README.md

 It is probable that this API will still change in the future to e.g. expose the hidden state too.

-For an example please refer to [test/test_python_assimilator.py](test/test_python_assimilator.py).
+For an example and to learn how to tell the melissa_server in which python module to find this callback function please refer to [test/test_python_assimilator.py](test/test_python_assimilator.py).

 ### Different Methods

 Alternative ways are inheriting [server/Assimilator.h](server/Assimilator.h) to define a new assimilation update step in C++.

-Another approach permitting [PDAF](http://pdaf.awi.de/) based DA is to use the `LD_PRELOAD` functionality to inject a bunch of  user defined functions for analysis, postprocessing, observation loading ... (see [http://pdaf.awi.de/trac/wiki/ImplementationGuide](http://pdaf.awi.de/trac/wiki/ImplementationGuide))
+Another approach permitting [PDAF](http://pdaf.awi.de/) based DA is to use the `LD_PRELOAD` functionality to inject a bunch of  user defined functions for analysis, postprocessing, observation loading ... (see [http://pdaf.awi.de/trac/wiki/ImplementationGuide](http://pdaf.awi.de/trac/wiki/ImplementationGuide) and the [`pdaf-wrapper`](pdaf-wrapper) and [`examples/simulation2-pdaf`](examples/simulation2-pdaf) folders)

 ## Dependencies